dropserver

 The -package-name is the base file name of the package. ds-dev will append the version (as specified in the manifest) and the tar.gz extension.
 In this case: my-super-app-0.1.0.tar.gz.

-Once a package is created you can use it via ds-dev:
+Once a package is created you can check that it works correctly by running it in ds-dev:

 ds-dev -app=my-super-app-0.1.0.tar.gz